 }

-The application output proves that the operation is successful.
+The output in the application proves that the operation is successful.

 Conclusion